rra/podlators/README.md

 of implementations and Pod::Man is used to generate all of Perl's own manual pages, so most of the bugs have been weeded out.

-The following additional Perl modules will be used by the test suite if
-present:

-* Test::MinimumVersion
-* Test::Pod
-* Test::Spelling
-* Test::Strict
-* Test::Synopsis

-All are available on CPAN.
-Those tests will be skipped if the modules are not available.

 ## Building and Installation

 podlators uses ExtUtils::MakeMaker and can be installed using the same